-In support of its protest, Taxpayer provided documentation in the form of affidavits from some employees for whom Taxpayer did not withhold state and county tax, stating that those employees had either paid Indiana county income tax on their individual returns or that they were not subject to Indiana county withholding tax for the year at issue.
-The documentation does not directly verify the individual filings.
-The documentation did include each participating employee's identifying information so that the Department could review that employee's filing records with the Department for verification purposes.
-Taxpayer states that, according to the information contained in these employee-supplied documents, it is not liable for the county tax paid by those employees for those years.
+In support of its protest, Taxpayer provided documentation in the form of an affidavit from an employee for whom Taxpayer did not withhold state and county tax, stating that the employee had either paid Indiana county income tax on their individual returns or that they were not subject to Indiana county withholding tax for the year at issue.
+The documentation does not directly verify the individual filing.
+The documentation did include the employee's identifying information so that the Department could review that employee's filing records with the Department for verification purposes.
+Taxpayer states that, according to the information contained in this employee-supplied document, it is not liable for the county tax paid by that employee for that year.

 After review, the Department does not agree with Taxpayer's conclusion.
-The affidavits do not constitute verifiable supporting documentation.
-The affidavits only contain partial and incomplete information about the individuals' filings.
+The affidavit does not constitute verifiable supporting documentation.
+The affidavit only contains partial and incomplete information about the individual's filing.
 In conclusion, IC § 6-3-4-8(a)(1) and 45 IAC 3.1-1-97 place state and county income tax withholding duties on Taxpayer as an employer.
 It is Taxpayer's burden to prove the proposed assessments wrong, as established by IC § 6-8.1-5-1(c).
 Taxpayer has not provided sufficient documentation to prove the proposed assessments wrong.
 Therefore, the Department cannot agree with Taxpayer's position.